Turn your great clutter into great care!

 It’s time to declutter your wardrobe, kitchen cupboards, attic and garage.
 It’s time to #DeclutterForKeech!

 We’re looking for useable clothes, furniture, toys and more – check out all the items we can sell here.
 Making it easy for you to hand in and help out.

 It couldn’t be simpler: bag your best clutter and hand it in to one of our 32 shops around Bedfordshire, Hertfordshire and Milton Keynes or at the hospice itself.
 If you’ve got lots of clutter or it’s large and bulky, we can even collect for free.
 Call 0800 032 3440 to arrange a pick-up from one of our wonderful Keech vans.

 Click the map below

 Thank you!
-Please help us to help more adults and children with life-limiting illnesses.
+Please help us to help more adults and children with life-limiting and terminal illnesses.
 Go on, #DeclutterForKeech!